 UPDATE

-The Alchemists were created to quickly connect with other disciplines, share expertise, and we do that to help patients quickly.
+The Alchemists were created to quickly connect with other disciplines, share expertise, and we do this to help patients quickly.
 The patients we serve in the